 Of course there are friendships that reside far beyond geography’s lethal grasp, laughing in the face of distance.
 “A friendship that can be ended didn’t ever start,” wrote the French poet Mellin de Saint-Gelais.
 Philia, or the platonic love between friends, is perhaps not as sexy as its cousin eros – romantic love, but it’s the purest of all the loves.
 No sex or jealousy to muddy the waters.
 No mandatory filial piety.
 No professional incentive.
 Just the pure joy of voluntarily shared company, of dipping into each other’s souls every once in a while.

 Shared experiences are the sea upon which friendships sail.
 They solidify the bonds between us as we pass through them together, especially when there’s a storm.
 Shared joys bring us close; shared suffering brings us closer.
+This is why soldiers form such a close bond with each other.
 The harder the experience is for outsiders to comprehend, the closer the ties between those who have endured it together.
 When they speak of it, they speak their own language.
 As the French writer Antoine de Saint-Exupery said, “Nothing, in truth, can replace that companionship.
 Nothing can match the treasure of common memories, of trials endured together, of quarrels and reconciliations and generous emotions.”

 But one must remember that like funerals, goodbyes are also a kind of celebration.
 The closer the connections we’ve made, and the more significant the experience, the sadder the farewell.
 I remember sending a final text to my friend Stefan from the windy deck of a Ukrainian ferry on the Bosphorus in Istanbul when I was leaving Turkey seven years ago.
 “Leaving isn’t easy,” I wrote.
 “That’s because you had such an impactful experience,” was his reply.
 It was true, and this thought provided some comfort.
 He was always wise, that one.
 Perhaps I’ll send him an e-mail.